 - round glass container – this is an inexpensive tag-sale find

-- Fill the container with epson salt, maneuvering lights so that they are close to the sides of the bowl and the top of the salt.
-We liked burying most of the lights in salt but you can leave a few in the air looking like fireflies.
+Fill the container with epson salt, maneuvering lights so that they are close to the sides of the bowl and the top of the salt.
+We liked burying most of the lights in salt but you can leave a few in the air looking like fireflies

-- Nestle in your flower.
+Nestle in your peony.

 Quick and easy, this is one of our favorite projects made with objects you probably already have on hand.
 Magnolias are a great alternative to peonies or roses.